hasura/comment-progress/README.md

 Used at Hasura to relay progress of long running GitHub Action workflows on a pull request.

-Example: when deploying preview app for a pull request
+## Use case

-The GitHub workflow starts by commenting
+When deploying preview for a pull request, the GitHub workflow starts by commenting

 ![review-app-start](images/review-app-start.png)